maws/geniengine/README.txt

-Welcome to the official GeniEngine repository.
+Welcome to the experimental GeniEngine repository.

+This is a testing ground for new ideas for GeniEngine

-GeniEngine is a simple game engine based on open source code, feel free to clone/fork.
-The current framework will not compile on any platform but windows, so far.
+GeniEngine is a simple 2d game engine based on open source code.